This page documents the NT-local stub pattern and the active stub surfaces built on it.

 Notice that the nspa_local_timer stub takes a different design:

-rather than returning a private handle and lazily promoting, it
+rather than returning a private timer handle and lazily promoting, it

-The bypass is in the expiry path (zero-RTT NtSetEvent instead of
+in the expiry path (zero-RTT NtSetEvent instead of a server

-a server timer-fire), not in the creation path.
-Same goal – avoid
+timer-fire), not in the creation path.
+Same goal – avoid RPCs on the

 Every NT-local stub takes a lock during table mutation.
 None of them hold that lock across an RPC, a blocking syscall, or a callback into unrelated code.
 This is not optional – it is the property that lets the stubs be safe to call from RT-priority client threads and from audio-callback contexts.